dariopellegrini/kdone-website/index.md

 This configuration will give CRUD API at `games` endpoint

-- POST `http://localhost:23146/games` performs creation of a new game
+- POST `http://localhost:23146/games` performs the creation of a new game
 - GET `http://localhost:23146/games` returns the list of all games
 - GET `http://localhost:23146/games/:id` returns the game with the specified id
 - PATCH `http://localhost:23146/games/:id` performs an update on the game with the specified id